Alert Source Discuss

 Constraints on valid code

 Code beginning with MAGIC MUST be valid.
-Constraints on valid code MUST be validated at CREATE time, in time and space linear in the size of the code.
 The constraints on valid code are as follows:

 • They MUST have been defined in the Yellow Paper or a deployed EIP, they